The University needs to be assured that robust, effective and consistent verification and moderation processes are taking place in all courses.

 Verification ensures that the form and content of assessment tasks and briefs are appropriate, fair and valid in terms of standards, are fit for purpose, will effectively assess the achievement of learning outcomes and present an appropriate level of challenge to students.

 The verification process is now managed within each Faculty.
-If you require further information please contact the following colleagues Verification Contacts
+If you require further information please contact your verification contacts.

 Marking involves the academic judgement of students’ submitted assessments against predetermined criteria and the provision of a mark (percentage, grade band or pass/fail grade).